santoshsur/learn/README.md

 ##Learning project for Angular

-This project contains the code while we at Telibrahma learn AngularJS
+This project contains the code while we at Telibrahma learn AngularJS at work